mastodon/blog/content/posts/2026-02-19_community_vision/index.md

 If you liked the projects and direction you read about here and over the last two days, please consider [sending a donation](https://joinmastodon.org/sponsors#donate) our way to support this work and Mastodon’s future.
 If you’re already a donor: Thank you!

-Next up: a feature interview of Yehuda, the server admin of [turtleisland.social](http://turtleisland.social/).
+Next up: a feature interview with Yehuda and Tzipporah, the Indigenous grandfather/daughter duo that runs [turtleisland.social](http://turtleisland.social/).

 See you there 👋